Swollen belly & stress: when anxiety joins our digestion

 Tips for an effective detox:

-Reduce the consumption of refined sugar and ultra-processed foods.
+• Reduce consumption of refined sugar and ultra-processed foods.

-Solutions like the Flat Belly Program by D-LAB are designed to rebalance the intestinal flora, improve digestion, and reduce bloating.
+Solutions like the Flat Belly Program from D-LAB are designed to rebalance the gut flora, improve digestion, and reduce bloating.

 Natural and bioavailable ingredients